kiba/Writings/for_science/chp10_wine_and_dine.md

 "Ditto.
 What he said."
 Diana replied.
 "Is poverty a thing here?"

 "A thing?
-I think not, or at least in the way that you think about it," Natsu answered.
+I think not, or at least in the way that you think about it," Yoshizawa answered.
 "Nobody went hungry or lack for shelter.
-At the same time, nobody can be obscenely wealthy as in Earth history."
+At the same time, nobody can be obscenely wealthy like in Earth history."

 "Make sense, given that Sidonia is such a small world," I noted.